 The purpose of these articles is to get people thinking about issues so we can be more open minded.
 If anybody has ever participated in the case study method of learning in graduate school or elsewhere, you’ll know that there isn’t a right answer so much as a right direction.
-It’s so easy to get caught up in your belief that your way is the right way.
-That’s a dangerous, dangerous path to take!

 * Being satisfied with what you have and what you make is an incredible thing.
 The topic at hand isn’t whether you are happy or not as some debated.
 The topic is about achieving the maximum level of happiness based on a certain income level.

 * We agree that a happy person will be happy no matter what level of income.
 Again, this is not the point of the article.
 The point is figuring at what level higher income stops bringing more happiness.

 * Earning $75,000 is a solid figure in almost every city in the country except for NYC, San Francisco, Chicago, and LA.
 In NYC and San Fran, $75,000 is very average due to the extraordinary cost of living.
 Given that housing costs are local, but Federal taxes are nationwide, you can understand the issues.
 I’m here to tell you that happiness increases beyond $75,000.